nice-digital/nice-design-system/components/nds-simple-pagination/README.md

 Here you can pass a custom link type such as `Link` from react-router or gatsby.
 If no `elementType` is provided, it will default to an anchor tag.

+##### PageLink.method

+- Type: `string`
+- Default: `href`

+The method of activating the link.
+By default a link is an anchor with `href` attribute for the destination.
+Other routers may use another prop, such as `to`.
+This allows you to stipulate any possible required attribute name.
+If no `method` is provided and the `elementType` is an anchor (or an `elementType` is not supplied) then the `method` will default to `href`.
+If the `elementType` is not an anchor and no method is supplied, the `method` will default to `to`.
 ### SCSS

 If you're not using [React](#react), then import the SCSS directly into your application by: